-My mother took me to see the doctor because, lately, I had been tired a lot.
+My mother took me to see the doctor.
+I had been tired a lot.

-The doctor checked my temperature and then she checked my heart.
-Afterward, she asked, "What have you been eating?
-Usually I find that when someone is tired, they have a nutrition problem."
+The doctor checked my temperature.
+She checked my heart.
+Then she said, "What have you been eating?
+Usually I find that when someone is tired they have a nutrition problem."

-I responded, "We have breakfast at school and lunch, too.
+I said, we have breakfast at school and lunch, too.
 I have milk and cereal for breakfast.
-Then I eat whatever they have."
+Then I eat whatever they have.

-"But what about dinner?
-And weekends" the doctor asked.
+But what about dinner?
+And week-ends?

-My mother said, "I cook good, healthy food, but she won't eat it.
-She wants to eat snacks, like cookies and candy.
-Then, when it's meal time, she leaves the food on her plate."
+My mother said, "I cook good food.
+But she won't eat it.
+She wants to eat snacks.
+She eats cookies and candy a lot.
+Then when it's meal time, she leaves the food on her plate."

-"No wonder you're tired," the doctor said.
-"You're a growing girl, and you need to maintain a healthy diet.
+"Now wonder you're tired," the doctor said.
+"You're a growing girl.
+You need a good diet.
 Haven't you heard of the food pyramid?"

-"Yes, we studied that, but it's hard to get all those kinds of foods," I told her.
+"Yes, we studied that, but it's hard to get all those kinds of foods."

 "It doesn't sound like that is the problem," she said.
-"Your mother is making good food, but you're eating candy and cookies.
+Your mother is making good food.
+And you're eating candy and cookies.
 Do you know how much nutrition there is in those foods?
 They aren't even on that pyramid.
-Sugar gives you a burst of energy, but that does not last.
+Sugar gives you a burst of energy.
+But they do not last.
 You need to have a better diet.
-You need good food to sustain your energy.
+You need good food to get your energy.
 You need to eat meat, fruits, and vegetables."

-When we left the doctor's office, my mother grabbed a booklet.
-It told what foods to eat.
-I knew it was going to be a bad time.
+When we left the doctor's office, my mother took a booklet.
+It told what foods to eat I knew it was going to be a bad time.

-I reached in my pocket to get a candy, and my mother grabbed it right out of my hand.
-She said that was the end of candy, so I gave her the rest of the candy.
-This was going to be even worse than I thought.
+I reached in my pocket to get a candy, and my mother grabbed it.
+She said that was the end of candy.
+So I gave her the rest of the candy.
+This was even worse than I thought.

 On the way home, my mother bought carrots and raisins at the store.
 She gave them to me when we got home.
-I liked the raisins quite a bit, but I did not care for the carrots.
+I liked the raisins.
+But I didn't like the carrots.

-That night, when we had dinner, I noticed mom had made a salad with raisins and carrots.
+That night we had dinner.
+I saw she had made a salad with raisins and carrots.
 We had that with chicken and biscuits.
 I decided this big change wasn't going to be so bad.